knat/XData/README.md

 }
 ```

-Use `type-list` to create a new list type, which is derived from `ListType`.
-Item type must be simple type:
+Use `type-list` to create a new list type, which derives from `sys:ListType`.
+Item type must reference a simple type:

 ```
 type Int32List lists Int32